evanh237/full-stack-todo/README.md

-A simple SPA to do list using the PERN stack!
+A simple SPA to do list using the psql, express, react, and NodeJS